stefmolin/stefmolin.github.io/app/_posts/articles/open-source/becoming-a-core-developer.md

 </figcaption>

-The `AstValidator` class works on individual nodes in the AST, but how do we get the AST node in the first place?
-Python's `ast` module includes the `ast.parse()` function, which parses source code as a string into an AST (assuming the source code contains valid Python code).
-The AST returned is rooted at an `ast.Module` node.
-In order to inspect everything in that module, we must traverse the tree starting at the root and validate each of the nodes that should have docstrings as we encounter them.
-To do so, I created the `DocstringVisitor` class, which is a subclass of `ast.NodeVisitor`.
-The `visit()` method defines what we do when we visit each node.
-Here, we only do something if the node represents a module, class, or function:
+For the `AstValidator` class to do its job, it must be initialized with an individual node in the AST to check.
+The Python `ast` module includes the `ast.parse()` function, which parses source code as a string into an AST.
+The result is an AST rooted at an `ast.Module` node.
+In order to inspect everything in that module, we must traverse the tree starting at the root and validate each of the nodes that should have docstrings, as we encounter them.
+The `ast` module provides the `ast.NodeVisitor` class to perform this transversal, so I created the `DocstringVisitor` class as a subclass of `ast.NodeVisitor` and overrode the `visit()` method, which is called on each node, to perform the check only if the node represents a module, class, or function:

 ```python
 def visit(self, node: ast.AST) -> None: